 I came up with the following characters:

-- Wise Wilma: She is the type of person who oozing with wise anecdotes of her own experience, of others and is constantly in-the- know.
-It is prudent to have Wilmas who are “book-smart” and/or “street-smart” to enable you know enable to merge the abstract and practical aspects of life.
+She is the type of person who oozes with wise anecdotes of her own experience, of others and is constantly in-the-know.
+It is prudent to have Wilmas who are “book-smart” and/or “street-smart” to enable you to consider the abstract and practical aspects of life.
 I like having resourceful people around because they make my life so much easier as they also help in charting the way forward every time I am in a fix.
 But do not be overly-dependent on her, because she is human and her word is not the gospel truth…

 So what sort of friend are you?